itsiqbal-99/itsiqbal-99/README.md

 - **Simple** enough to understand
 - **Scalable** enough to grow
+- **Maintainable** enough to last
 - **Modular** enough to evolve
-- **Maintainable** enough to last
-- **Useful** enough to solve real problems
+- **Reliable** enough for real-world use

-> Good engineering is not only about making things work — it is about making them easy to understand, improve, and maintain.
+> Good software should not only work — it should also be easy to understand, maintain, and improve.

 ---